HenrikBengtsson/jottr.org-blogdown/content/post/2021-11-xx-parallelly_1.29.0.md

 y <- future_lapply(X, some_slow_fcn)
 ```

-Unfortunately, we cannot parallelize all types of code using forks..
-If done, you might get an error, but in the worst case you crash your R process resulting in segmentation fault.
+Unfortunately, we cannot parallelize all types of code using forks.
+If done, you might get an error, but in the worst case you crash (segmentation fault) your R process.
 For example, some graphical user interfaces (GUIs) do not play well with forked processing, e.g. the RStudio Console, but also other GUIs.
 Multi-threaded parallelization has also been reported to cause problems when run within forked parallelization.
 We sometime talk about _non-fork-safe code_, in contrast to _fork-safe_ code, to refer to code that risks crashing the software if run in forked processes.

 Here is what R-core developer Simon Urbanek and author of `mclapply()` wrote in the R-devel thread ['mclapply returns NULLs on MacOS when running GAM'](https://stat.ethz.ch/pipermail/r-devel/2020-April/079384.html) on 2020-04-28: